March 10, 2021 10 min read

 There is no substantial difference between the preparation of goat milk formula vs cow milk formula.
 All European powdered infant formula should be mixed with water that has been boiled and then cooled down.
 It's always best to follow the detailed preparation instructions on the back of every box or can.

 A notable difference between the two is that goat milk has a stronger flavor than cows milk.
 Especially if you are switching from cow milk to goat milk formula and your baby is used to the taste of cow milk, it may take a while to get adjusted to the new taste.
 This is completely normal and nothing to worry about.
-She/he will get used to it soon enough!
+They will get used to it soon enough!

 Goat milk is naturally homogenized.
 Meaning: Where fresh cow milk undergoes the man-made process of homogenization so that the fat does not separate and float to the top of the milk, goat milk naturally stays consistent and smooth.
 Additionally, goat milk has more of a pure white color.
 Cow milk contains more carotene, which makes the milk appear a bit more yellowish or cream white (goats have carotene in their diet as well, but they more efficiently convert it to vitamin A).
 Consistency wise the two are very similar.